 1978 - The Johanna and William Jordan House, 1617 Emerald Bay, Laguna Beach CA. Commissioned 1973.
 Sold to Tricia and Mike Berns.
 Lautner was working on a renovation when he died.
 Top three photos by Jan-RIchard Kikkert.
 Bottom four photos by Brad Dunning, who did interiors for the renovation.

 1978 - The Goldsmith Residence.
 Unbuilt.
 Helena Aruhuete was the project architect.

 1979 - The Joann and Gilbert (Gil) Segel Residence, 22426 Pacific Coast Highway, Malibu CA. The project architect was Warren Lawson.
-Sold to David and Courtney Cox Arquette.
+Sold to actors David and Courteney Cox Arquette.
 Sold in 2007 to Frank and Jamie McCourt.
 The McCourts bought the three-bedroom, three bathroom house next door in 2008 as a guest house.
 Top photo by Julius Shulman.

 About 1979 - The Ron Popeil Residence, Colewater Canyon area of Los Angeles CA, recalled by Lautner associate Warren Lawson.
 Unbuilt.

 About 1980 - The DePortillo Residence, located near Frank Lloyd Wright's Ennis House, recalled by Lautner associate Roger Bennett.
 The client, Mrs. DePortillo, wanted the most beautiful house in Los Angeles.
-After many drawings, the client decided not to build.
+After many schemes, the client decided not to build.

 1980 - The Robert and Marjorie Rawlins Residence, 804 South Bayfront, Newport Beach CA. The project architect was Warren Lawson.
 Built on the last bayfront lot on Balboa Island.
 2100 sf.
 Robert died in 1993 and Marjorie died in 2009.
 Sold to 8530 Hedges Place LLC.